winniehoung/webgl-utils/README.md

 ### rendering_utils.js

 - Boilerplate for shader and buffer initialization
-- In buffer initialization, when parameter is not provided, GLSL attribute variable `gl_Position`defaults to `'vPosition`.
+- In buffer initialization, when parameter is not provided, GLSL attribute variable `gl_Position`defaults to `vPosition`.
 Attribute variable name for varying variable `fColor`(vertex colors) defaults to `vColor`.

 ### matrix_utils.js
 - Matrix prototype and transformations